rohollah12/FuseLayer/DEPLOYMENT.md

 # Deployment

 This is the full reproduction path.
-A reviewer does not need to go through all of it just to understand the project.
+A reader does not need to go through all of it just to understand the project.

 ## Reviewer paths